 Tim Collins, CEO at Stafflink Solutions recently did an interview with Brian Bloom, staff writer at ComputerWorld Canada, on why IT pros need soft skills.

 Tim Collins explains, while it’s true that IT pros are getting jobs, the real question is whether they are getting the best jobs and salaries they can get.
 It’s soft skills that can really give IT professionals that extra edge.
+See How to Earn 100K as an IT Programmer.

-Below is the full transcript from the interview:
+Below is al transcript from the interview:

 First of all we have a very low unemployment rate for IT pros.
 So I guess the first question is, who is anyone to even tell them what kind of skills they should have?
 I mean clearly they’re getting jobs.
 Why do they need soft skills?
 They’re clearly getting jobs in the industry.